-Luminance RGB: The RGB process combines the Luminance Distance and Colourmix processes into a new procedure which is best suited to landscape shots
+Luminance RGB: The RGB process combines the Luminance Distance and Colourmix processes into a new procedure which is best suited to landscape shots perception of brightness, which makes this algorithm appropriate for most bracketing series.

 Linear Luminance: The linear luminance applies the luminance as the weighting for the pixels.